New Study Finds Microplastics In Bottled Water

 “It’s not catastrophic, the numbers that we’re seeing, but it is concerning,” Professor Mason told BBC News.
 “It’s not about pointing fingers at particular brands; it’s really showing that this is everywhere, that plastic has become such a pervasive material in our society, and it’s pervading water – all of these products that we consume at a very basic level.”

 As the study of microplastics is in its infancy stages, we are unsure of how it affects our health.
-Martin Wagner, toxicologist at the Norwegian University of Science and Technology, told Orb Media that “there is little health concern” based on what we know so far.
+Martin Wagner, a toxicologist at the Norwegian University of Science and Technology, told Orb Media that “there is little health concern” based on what we know so far.
 A 2016 European Union report concluded that up to 90 percent of microplastics can pass through our system without incident.

 Partially in response to the study, the World Health Organization (WHO) announced plans to look into potential risks posed by plastic in drinking water.
 According to BBC News, the main goal of the review will be to determine the effect, if any, of a lifetime of consuming plastic particles.
 In the meantime, Bruce Gordon, coordinator of the WHO’s global work on water and sanitation, advised that there is no reason for alarm and that a much greater threat comes from the pollution of water supplies with sewage.